HobbyKode/color-picker/README.md

 # Codédex: Color Picker Project (React + Vite)

-Simple Color Picker app where I can select color items with both the mouse and keyboard commands
+Reusable color picker component with mouse and keyboard support.
+Should give me an idea on how to build templates for an inventory system, a pokédex or even a deck builder.